alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 8. When 45 degrees means you now run with a shirt on (for guys).

 9. It feels like Christmas when someone wants to talk to you about running.
 GUs, carbo-loading, pace and taper strategies, hills and tempos, running shoes, what to wear, GPS watches..
-Oh yes, can't get enough.
+Oh yes, more please.

 10. You don't mind that your shorts are 3-4 inches shorter than before.
 Headband and hydration belts suddenly don't look so weird anymore.